shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-line-item.md

   > [!NOTE]
   >
   > Key/Values are reportable; Query String Segments are not reportable.

 - Thresholds (**Viewability Threshold** or **Completion Rate Threshold**) create a minimum predicted rate which impressions must surpass in order to be eligible for the deal.
 The rate set here is compared to our predicted rate based on historical data for the inventory, and is a lower limit - because of this, you should expect a real view/completion rate somewhat higher than the threshold you configure.
 - See [Inventory Performance Targeting](inventory-performance-targeting.md) for more information on best practices for inventory performance targeting.

 ## Deal creative criteria

-You can edit the following creative attributes for a deal by clicking **Edit** under each attribute, selecting the appropriate values, and clicking Set:
+You can edit the following creative attributes for a deal by clicking **Edit** under each attribute, selecting the appropriate values, and clicking **Set**:

+> [!NOTE]
-See [Override Ad Quality Settings on a Deal](override-ad-quality-settings-on-a-deal.md) for detailed setup information.
+> See [Override Ad Quality Settings on a Deal](override-ad-quality-settings-on-a-deal.md) for detailed setup information.

 - **Brand**
   - **Brand** tab: Only selected brands will be allowed to serve; any brands not selected will not be allowed.
 If no brands are selected, all brands that follow ad quality rules are allowed.